-As the owner and operator of your business, you have likely wondered “what makes a great boss?”
-There are a number of key characteristics great bosses share.
-The team at Optimum Employer Solutions, an HR outsourcing company, has gathered together some of the top characteristics that define a great boss in the eyes of their employees:
+As the owner and operator of your business, you may have pondered the question, “What makes a great boss?”
+Great bosses possess several key characteristics that set them apart.
+The team at Optimum Employer Solutions, an HR outsourcing company, has compiled a list of the top qualities that define a great boss from the perspective of their employees:

 Wear Your Emotions on Your Sleeve – Great bosses are both highly professional and openly human.
 They strive to show sincere excitement when things are going well.
 They also show sincere appreciation for hard work put in by their employees.
 In contrast, they also show sincere disappointment, not in others but in themselves.
 Know that you can be professional while also celebrating and empathizing with your workers.
 Be direct, but sensitive.
 You can achieve this by valuing communication.
 If you see that an employee is not performing at the right level, speak with him or her in private.
 Do not dodge the truth.